-You need to quickly bottom-out who’s responsible for what, and which ones need changing.
+You need to quickly bottom-out who’s responsible for what, and which ones need continuing with.

-There may be more than first meets the eyes with things like heating and water simply being turned off in empty buildings – it might be worth ticking over to cover any cold spells in the next month, and sufficient water temperatures to reduce the risk of legionnaires.
+There may be more than first meets the eyes with things like heating and water simply being turned off in empty buildings.
+It may be worth ticking these over in order to cover any cold spells.

-Fire systems like weekly bell testing, regular alarm maintenance, and emergency light tests may still need to continue, however, for vacant or reduced-occupation they may not – check with the experts.
+Fire systems requiring say weekly bell testing, regular alarm maintenance, and emergency light tests will probably still need to be continued with, however, for vacant or reduced-occupation they may not – check with the experts.

-Lifts might also need to be out of action and security alarms and fire alarm panels monitored-lines kept active with amended call-out procedures.
+Lifts might also need to be out of action and security alarms and fire-alarm-panels with monitored-lines kept active with amended call-out procedures.

 Check with contractors what they can and are willing to still do.
-With increased lock-down, it’s going to become more difficult and expensive to actually get them on site as they need to closedown as a business themselves in these times and employees being on furlough.
+With continued lock-down, it’s going to become more difficult and expensive to actually get them on site as they suffer as a business themselves in these times and employees being on furlough.

-Plus, see if they can help with any general building checks as well whilst there.
+Plus, see if they can help with any general building checks whilst there as well.

 8. Sufficient Utilities

-As a general trend, commercial properties will be using less and domestic more as people go into self-isolation.
+As a general trend, commercial properties will be using less and domestic more as people settle into lock-down and self-isolation.

 See if utility contracts can be changed to get better rates, including where consumption is down.